XCOM Chimera Squad guide: 25 tips and tricks for beginners

 The latest game in the reboot of the XCOM series is a smaller game set after the events of XCOM 2.
 While the aliens have relinquished control of Earth, the population now has a mix of human natives and alien immigrants who have mingled with the rest of society.
 Taking control of Chimera Squad, you’ll command human and alien soldiers to keep the peace within the districts of a large settlement known as City 31.

-Humans and aliens have classes that can be assigned, as well as unique abilities based on their species.
-Combat has also been revamped to make battles shorter while keeping the unpredictability that XCOM is known for.
+Humans and aliens have weapon types that are fixed and unique abilities based on their species.
+Combat has also been revamped to turn battles into shorter chunks while keeping the unpredictability that XCOM is known for.
 There’s also a new way of calculating turn order based on stats, as well as a breaching mode where you deploy your squad into the action.

 Do I need XCOM 2 to run XCOM Chimera Squad?